By: Steve Born

-The researchers concluded: “An increased Mg dietary intake is associated with a better knee cartilage architecture, also when adjusting for potential confounders, suggesting a potential role of Mg in the prevention and treatment of knee OA.”
+“An increased Magnesium dietary intake is associated with a better knee cartilage architecture, also when adjusting for potential confounders, suggesting a potential role of Magnesium in the prevention and treatment of knee OA.”

 For all of the known benefits of magnesium, this one—helping to increase cartilage volume and thickness—is especially exciting for us athletes, as we use (and sometimes abuse) our knees an awful lot.
 With this new research having come to light, a daily Tissue Rejuvenator + Essential Mg combination sure sounds like the ticket for maintaining healthy joint cartilage!